FavourNene/FavourNene/README.md

 - 👋 Hi, I’m @FavourNene
-- 👀 I’m interested in web development
+- 👀 I’m interested in Machine learning, AI and robotics
-- 🌱 I’m currently learning JavaScript
+- 🌱 I was  learning JavaScript
+- But I'm currently learning Arduino and Python.
 - 💞️ I’m looking to collaborate on fun projects in the near future
 - 📫 How to reach me :